 \subsection{Contextual Privacy}

-Contextual Integrity frames privacy as the appropriateness of information flows given five parameters: sender, recipient, subject, information type, and transmission principle~\cite{nissenbaum_contextual_2019,nissenbaum_privacy_2004}.
-Empirical work shows that users' privacy judgements relies on these contextual variables~\cite{martin_measuring_2015}.
-Researchers have applied contextual integrity as a framework to understand online privacy policies~\cite{shvartzshnaider_going_2019,shvartzshnaider_analyzing_2018}, users' perceptions of smart home devices privacy~\cite{abdi_privacy_2021,frik_who_2025}, as well as mobile app permission systems~\cite{wijesekera_android_2015,wijesekera_feasibility_2017,fu_keeping_2019}.
+Contextual Integrity (CI) frames privacy as the appropriateness of information flows given five parameters: sender, recipient, subject, information type, and transmission principle~\cite{nissenbaum_contextual_2019,nissenbaum_privacy_2004}.
+Empirical work shows that users' privacy judgments rely on these contextual variables~\cite{martin_measuring_2015}.
+Researchers have applied CI as a framework to understand online privacy policies~\cite{shvartzshnaider_going_2019,shvartzshnaider_analyzing_2018}, users' perceptions of smart home devices privacy~\cite{abdi_privacy_2021,frik_who_2025}, and mobile app permission systems~\cite{wijesekera_android_2015,wijesekera_feasibility_2017,fu_keeping_2019}.
 Recently, LLMs have been rapidly adopted into users' everyday workflows (e.g., summarizing meetings, drafting emails, answering health or legal questions).
-Unlike earlier studies that often examined bounded ecosystems (e.g., smart homes or app permissions), LLM-generated responses could be passed between tools and peoples, increasing the chance of sensitive details reaching unintended audiences.
-Mireshghallah et~al.\ investigated LLMs' ability to keep information secret through a benchmark (ConfAIde) rooted in contextual integrity~\cite{mireshghallah_can_2023}.
-Using the benchmark, they found LLMs are capable of identifying private information according to the social norm in simple multiple-choice questions.
-However, they discovered LLMs, when tasked to generate a meeting summary, surfaced sensitive details that contextual integrity would deem inappropriate.
-Their findings together with the complex nature of contextual privacy lay the groundwork for further investigation into LLMs' ability to preserve privacy and how users perceive privacy in LLM interactions.
+Unlike earlier studies that often examined bounded ecosystems (e.g., smart homes or app permissions), LLM-generated responses could be passed between tools and people, increasing the chance of sensitive details reaching unintended audiences.
+Mireshghallah et~al.\ investigated LLMs' ability to keep secrets through a benchmark (ConfAIde) rooted in CI and found LLMs are capable of identifying private information according to the social norm in simple multiple-choice questions.
+However, they discovered LLMs, when tasked to generate a meeting summary, surfaced sensitive details that CI would deem inappropriate~\cite{mireshghallah_can_2024}.
+Their findings together with the complex nature of contextual privacy lay the ground for further research into LLMs' ability to preserve privacy.